 If you believe that the student has the fluency to obtain credits for a language other than English, please complete the nomination form

-and make the payment for the assessment costs.
+and pay for the assessment costs.
 Please note that students must be in high school in order to receive credit from these assessments.
-The registration window is open September 27-October 15, 2021.
+The registration window is open from April 1-April 29, 2022.
 The testing format will depend on the language a student is testing in.
 Some students will complete the assessments independently directly through one of our language testing vendors; other students will need to complete part of the assessment online independently and then part in person with a proctor.
-The Director of Learning Services will notify students on October 20, 2021, which format they will be using and will provide details about the assessment process.

 Step 3: Payment